guanwill/tictactoe/README.md

 * Create a functional tic tac toe game using HTML, CSS, and Javascript + Jquery

 ###Accomplishments
-* Designed the basic layout of tic tac toe using jQuery - based on the structure of pre- assignment homework: Battleships
+* Designed the basic layout of tic tac toe using jQuery - based on the structure of pre-assignment homework: Battleships
 * Completed the checkWinner function
-* added sound effects and cursor change
+* Added sound effects and cursor change
 * Created a single player mode against AI -  Easy mode
-* Game now has a single player and multiplayer mode
+* Merging single player and multiplayer mode together
 * Created a unique tic-tac-toe game that is vastly different from the generic

 ###Challenges